18020132/dao-duc-tung.github.io/src/pages/ml-skills/machine-learning-infrastructure-interview/machine-learning-infrastructure-interview-questions/index.md

 - Interviewer: Team Manager
 - Introduce yourself
 - Talk about your experience in building an ML system
-- In an ML pipeline, different steps have different dependencies, how to run them in order?
+- In an ML pipeline, different steps have different dependencies.
+How to run them in order?
   - This is a coding question.
 The answer is to use topological sort.
   - Follow-up questions: How to implement topological sort?
 How to detect the cyclic dependencies?
 - How do you pass the results to the next step in the training pipeline?